security-notes/infobyte-faraday-wiki/Installation-Docker.md

 In order to do this copy the report to `$HOME/.faraday/report/[workspace_name]` replacing `[workspace_name]` with the name of your Workspace.
 Once it has been processed and incorporated to the database the report is copied to `$HOME/.faraday/report/[workspace_name]/process`.

-We can do this by copying the reports to the containers via sFTP or we can use a file sharing function between the host server and containers.
+We can do this by copying the reports to the containers via FTP or we can use a file sharing function between the host server and containers.

 For example: